MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-locally-deep-support-vector-machine.md

 -   You can afford to sacrifice prediction accuracy to reduce training time.

 LD-SVM models are a good choice when your data is complicated enough that linear models (such as logistic regression) perform poorly.
 LD-SVM models are also small enough to be used in mobile devices or other scenarios where complex models (such as neural networks) are too big to be consumed efficiently.

 Conversely, this model should not be used if you don’t care about model size or if a linear model is required for simplicity or prediction speed.
-There is also no point to changing to LD-SVM if linear classifiers are already giving good results or if you can get high classification accuracy by adding small amounts of non-linearity.
+There is also no point to changing to LD-SVM if linear classifiers are already giving good results, or if you can get high classification accuracy by adding small amounts of non-linearity.

-### Implementation
+### Implementation details

 The LD-SVM model was developed by Microsoft Research as part of ongoing efforts to speed up non-linear SVM prediction.
 The work of Gonen and Alpaydin (2008) on the localized multiple kernel learning method was particularly valuable.
 Use of a local kernel function enables the model to learn arbitrary local feature embeddings, including high-dimensional, sparse, and computationally deep features that introduce non-linearities into the model.

 LD-SVM is faster than most other classifiers for several reasons:

 -   The model learns decision boundaries that are locally linear.
 Therefore, a test point can be efficiently classified by testing it against its local decision boundary, rather than testing against the entire set of decision boundaries all over feature space.